 • Enforcing new policies to ensure the workplace remains a safe space.

-Along with these changes, HR departments will be expected to produce regular reports to show how they are implementing them.
+Along with these changes, HR teams will need to make reports regularly to show how they are making these changes.

 How can HR prepare for this change?